 Nevertheless, just like almost everything in the world, there is a scientific explanation to this appetite for sweets.
 It was discovered by scientists at the University of California, San Francisco, constant stress inflicted on lab rats initiated a natural desire to seek pleasing activities like eating sugary foods.
 To relate this to humans, sweet cravings may be triggered by tensions that consequently result in your body’s release of hormones called epinephrine and cortisol.
 These hormones create energy in the form of blood sugar.
 As a result, your body reacts to stress by increasing your appetite for sweets.

-Although there is really nothing wrong with an occasional sweet treat, a significant increase in its desire and indulgence will result to unhealthy consequences to your body — like upsurges in blood sugar level that leads to unwelcome mood swings and, more excessively, to type 2 diabetes.
+Although there is really nothing wrong with an occasional sweet treat, a significant increase in its desire and indulgence will result to unhealthy consequences to your body—- like upsurges in blood sugar level that leads to unwelcome mood swings and, more excessively, to type 2 diabetes.

 Here are a few suggestions on how to curb that appetite for sweets: